 The Rainy Day Reserve's Economic Stabilization account is subject to a cap of 10% of actual total General Fund revenues as stated in the City's most recent independent annual audit.
 Amounts in excess of that cap in any year will be allocated to capital and other one-time expenditures.
-Moneys in the Rainy Day Reserve's Economic Stabilization account are available to provide a budgetary cushion in years where General Fund revenues are projected to decrease from prior-year levels (or, in the case of a multi-year downturn, the highest of any previous year's total General Fund revenues).
+Moneys in the Rainy Day Reserve's Economic Stabilization account are available to provide a budgetary cushion in years in which General Fund revenues are projected to decrease from prior-year levels (or, in the case of a multi-year downturn, the highest of any previous year's total General Fund revenues).
 Moneys in the Rainy Day Reserve's One-Time or Capital Expenditures account are available for capital and other one-time spending initiatives.

-If the Controller projects that per-pupil revues for the San Francisco Unified School District will be reduced in the upcoming budget year, the Board of Supervisors and Mayor may appropriate funds from the Economic Stabilization account to the San Francisco Unified School District.
-This appropriation may not exceed the dollar value of the decline in revenue, or the 25% of the account balance, whichever is less.
-In the FY 2008-09, \$19.3 million was appropriated and transferred to the San Francisco Unified School District to partially offset the District's planned layoffs and declining per pupil revenues.
+If the Controller projects that per-pupil revenues for the San Francisco Unified School District will be reduced in the upcoming budget year, the Board of Supervisors and Mayor may appropriate funds from the Economic Stabilization account to the San Francisco Unified School District.
+This appropriation may not exceed the dollar value of the total decline in school district revenues, or 25% of the account balance, whichever is less.
+In fiscal year 2008-09, \$19.3 million was appropriated and transferred to the San Francisco Unified School District to partially offset the District's planned layoffs and declining per-pupil revenues.
+The Controller does not currently expect to project any additional transfers to the San Francisco Unified School District in fiscal year 2008-09.